 any such good telescope

-the performance of your eyes and the available atmospheric seeing.
+depending on the mirror quality, observing skills, the performance of the eyes and the available atmospheric seeing.
 The

 diffraction image caused from the two blade secondary cage is not

-radial spike patterns caused from classic 4 or 3 arm spider mounted
+radial spike patterns caused from the common 4 or 3 arm spider mounted

 center of gravity in the NCLT instruments is very low so that the structure